Our School Workshops are the ideal complement to classroom teaching and are a real favourite amongst teachers (and kids funnily enough).

 We work closely with teachers to ensure their teaching is supported and can do a short question and answer session on the topics of your choice too.
 Each session is run by one of our experienced and passionate chocolatiers, so that much of the pressure is taken off teachers' shoulders.

-Our workshops have relevance to important aspects of the National Curriculum at both Primary and Secondary School level bringing subjects such as English Literature, History, Geography and Business Studies to life.
+Our workshops have relevance to important aspects of the National Curriculum at both Primary and Secondary School level bringing subjects such as English Literature, History, Geography, Fairtrade and Food Tech to life.

 As with all successful lessons, we make our sessions interactive, hands-on and fun.
 And we're yet to meet a pupil who isn't overjoyed at the thought of swapping a traditional lesson for one brimming with chocolate.